dustin10/VichUploaderBundle/Resources/doc/index.md

 of configuration parameters and annotations.
 In order to have your upload working you have to:

-* Choos which storage service you want to use (vich_uploader.storage.file_system or vich_uploader.storage.gaufrette)
+* Choose which storage service you want to use (vich_uploader.storage.file_system or vich_uploader.storage.gaufrette)
 * Define a basic configuration set
 * Annotate your Entities